 Stress Management Activity #3 Breathing Exercises

 Although an integral part of meditation, breathing exercises are not what define meditation.
 Focusing on how you breathe is simply a way for one to enter the state of meditation.
-With that being said, there are many ways in which you can perform breathing exercises.
+There are many ways to perform breathing exercises.
 There is belly breathing, roll breathing, morning breathing, and more.
 All in all, conquering your ability to control your breathing will allow your mind and body to calm, allowing you to relax and thereby relieving tension and stress.

 Stress Management Activity #4 Aromatherapy